-The American Parkinson Disease Association St. Louis Chapter’s mission is to enhance the quality of life for people with Parkinson disease, their families and caregivers in our communities within Missouri and Southern Illinois and to provide funding for ongoing Parkinson disease research.
+The American Parkinson Disease Association St. Louis Chapter’s mission is to enhance the quality of life for people with Parkinson disease, their families and care partners in our communities within Missouri and Southern Illinois and to provide funding for ongoing Parkinson disease research.

 The American Parkinson Disease Association St. Louis Chapter’s vision is to expand significantly its patient services and education programs to better meet the growing and unmet needs while maintaining its commitment to fund Parkinson disease research.